2018–19 Army Black Knights women's basketball team

-The 2018–19 Army Black Knights men's basketball team represented the United States Military Academy during the 2018–19 NCAA Division I women's basketball season.
+The 2018–19 Army Black Knights women's basketball team represented the United States Military Academy during the 2018–19 NCAA Division I women's basketball season.
 The Black Knights, led by thirteenth year head coach Dave Magarity, played their home games at Christl Arena and were members of the Patriot League.
 They finished the season 11–19, 6–12 in Patriot League play to finish in seventh place.
 They lost in the quarterfinals of the Patriot League women's tournament to Lafayette.